How to create a simple DIY stick craft …

-Sometimes things look easy, until you try them.
+Sometimes things look easy until you try them.
 This little stick craft done with ribbon and cinnamon sticks was one of those projects.

-I had seen this DIY Christmas ornament on Pinterest…the original one I saw was done with a stick instead of cinnamon, and it looked adorable….and simple.
 So I thought I’d give it a try!
-Well, mine didn’t turn out quite as adorable, but they were still pretty fun to make, and they are a cute addition to the Christmas tree this year.
+Well, mine didn’t turn out quite as adorable, but they were still fun to make, and they are definitely a cute addition to the Christmas tree this year.

 Here’s a quick video on the process.
 We learned a number of things as we were doing this project that we’d alter for next time, so read more about that in the written directions below the supply list!